Affiliate vs Partner: What Program Is Best for Your Business

 Affiliates are partners, but partners aren’t always classified as affiliates.
 An affiliate is only a partner type.
 Partnerships cover a wide variety of different channels and programs, and affiliates are just one of those options.
 The two other types are:

-Some sort of performance-based compensation package categorizes affiliate programs.
-The most popular form is a commission program where the affiliate is paid based on the sales/conversions made through the affiliate’s channel.
+Affiliate programs are usually categorized under some sort of performance-based compensation package.
+The most popular form is a commission program in which the affiliate is paid based on the sales/conversions made through the affiliate’s channel.

 When the marketing term affiliate was first introduced, it mostly referred to coupon and discount sites that would get paid based on the actions traffic took on the sites they redirected them to.

 These websites gained a poor reputation for being less transparent and obnoxious.
-This negative "aura" is unfortunately still associated with affiliates but programs are shifting to real value being delivered to those who choose to participate.
+Unfortunately, this negative "aura" is still associated with affiliates, but programs are shifting to deliver real value to those who choose to participate.

 Who is an Affiliate?

-Affiliates are individuals or businesses that grow and maintain a high-value audience in specific niches: data consulting, B2B marketing, payment processing—you name it.
+Affiliates are individuals or businesses that grow and maintain a high-value audience in specific niches, such as data consulting, B2B marketing, and payment processing.

-Some of the most successful affiliates spend time creating value for their audience through their content which establishes them as an expert in their niche and awards them trust.
+Some of the most successful affiliates spend time creating value for their audience through their content, which establishes them as experts in their niche and awards them trust.

 Affiliates cultivate and grow a dedicated following that trusts their recommendations.